PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Discussion:

 \section{Discussion:}

+The results of this work indicate that intra-parotid gland PSMA PET uptake may be inversely related to subregional relative functional importance.
+Anticorrelative relationships were found to exist between PSMA PET uptake and four independent models of subregional parotid gland importance from the literature \cite{clark_2018, han, vanluijk_2015, buettner_2012}.
+These findings are interesting in relation to recent findings that suggest a direct relationship between inter-parotid gland PSMA PET uptake and whole-gland functionality \cite{zhao, mohan, hotta, Mohan2022}.
+While it appears from previous studies that whole-parotid gland functionality is directly proportional to the magnitude of PSMA PET uptake, these results suggest that subregions of high relative functional importance within glands tend to have lower uptake.
+It is unclear which physiological mechanisms these findings correspond to.

+Based on the present findings, PSMA PET may be a useful quantitative imaging modality for assessing intra-parotid gland functionality.
+As xerostomia remains a common burden for head and neck radiotherapy patients \cite{ma}, deeper understanding of intra-parotid gland functionality is important for enabling modernized parotid gland dose constraints to be designed.

-The results of this work demonstrate that intra-parotid PSMA PET uptake may be inversely related to regional importance.
-Clark et al.'s \cite{clark_2018} and Han et al.'s \cite{han} relative importance estimates were practically advantageous in that they define numerous non-overlapping sub-regions of parotid glands where correlations between relative importance and PSMA PET uptake could be assessed.
+Clark et al.'s \cite{clark_2018} and Han et al.'s \cite{han} relative importance estimates were practically advantageous in that they define numerous, well-defined, and non-overlapping subregions of parotid glands where correlations between relative importance and PSMA PET uptake could be assessed.
 Both models predict higher importance towards medial and caudal-middle regions of the gland, while Clark et al.'s predicts much higher importance in the anterior half of the gland.
 Clark et al.'s model was significantly ($p < 0.02$) anti-correlated with PSMA PET uptake, while Han et al.'s model was also anti-correlated, but not significantly.
 It should be noted, however, that regions of high importance predicted by both models correspond to regions of lower than average uptake \cite{sample_2023_hetero}.
-Han et al.'s sub-segmentation method yields sub-regions of unequal volume, which also creates problems when comparing uptake statistics.
-Due to the shape of the parotid glands, sub-regions within center regions will be larger than those at the top and especially the bottom, when sub-segmenting according to equal superior-inferior length.
-Note that both models (Clark et al. and Han et al.) were developed using salivary measurements.
-The anti-correlation relationship of importance with PSMA PET uptake is unexpected and suggests an underlying connection that could relate to salivary gland functionality.
+Han et al.'s sub-segmentation method yields subregions of unequal volume, which also creates problems when comparing uptake statistics.
+Due to the shape of the parotid glands, subregions within central regions will be larger than those at the superior and especially the inferior portion when segmention yields subregions of equal superior-inferior length.
+Both Clark et al.'s and Han et al.'s models were developed using stimulated salivary measurements.